Longtail Point Lighthouse Green Bay

-Picture was taken on my daughters GoPro.
+The picture was taken on my daughters GoPro.

-Once you reach the island by boat, the tower is accessible by traveling through thick, waist high vegetation, including wild raspberry bramble and reeds.
+Once you reach the island by boat, the tower is accessible by traveling through thick, waist-high vegetation, including wild raspberry bramble and reeds.
 I’m on the right.
 My daughter on the left.